 The Backyard Ampitheater

 We are always planning a great summer season here at The Backyard.
 We hope to have another awesome music line up.
-We are proud to be entering our tenth year in 2017 of hosting outdoor events at our Backyard, offering live outdoor concerts with great BBQ dinners.
+We are proud to be entering our eleventh year in 2018 of hosting outdoor events at our Backyard, offering live outdoor concerts with great BBQ dinners.

 VIP Tickets: Reserved front row seating; optional dinner.
 (No kid discounts)

 Reserve Tickets: Reserved second row seating; optional dinner.
 (No kid discounts)

 General Admission: First come/first serve seating; optional dinner.
 Kids 6-12 1/2 price, 5 & under free.